Connorrr/iOSGraphicEQRecorder/README.md

 # iOSGraphicEQRecorder
 This application takes the iPhone mic input and performs a realtime FFT.
-The output is displayed in a StackView subclass.
+The Graphic EQ is displayed in a StackView subclass and the audio is saved as a WAV file.

 # Features
  * CoreAudio Mic Input